 TCT Regional Representatives

-TCT has grown to the point that Jeri and I felt we could better serve our membership through an organizational pattern that would include Regional Representatives.
+TCT has grown to the point that Jeri and Forrest felt we could better serve our membership through an organizational pattern that would include volunteer Regional and State Representatives.
 The Representatives are being asked to develop activities in their geographical region and serve as a sounding board for ideas concerning TCT events and policies.
 It is our goal to develop a major Gathering in each area.
 Gathering attendees can then develop additional activities through the Regional Representative.

 Mailing address: 4 High Street, Bradenton, Florida 34208